elenashen2010/advent-of-code-solution-runner/README.md

 Since every AoC puzzle comes with an example input and result **I strongly recommend putting that example input into the test file and running your program against that first.**

-### The TEST flag
+### The DEBUG flag
-Finally, there's a special variable set at the top your script called `TEST`.
+Finally, there's a special variable set at the top your script called `DEBUG`.
 This value is only set to **true** when in Dev Mode, and **false** otherwise.
 It's useful if you want to add a lot of debug logs when testing but would rather not flood your console with those logs when running the real thing.